erezushi/pokemon-randomizer/README.md

 Pokemon Randomizer
 ==================

-This is a simple command line interface to generate random teams of pokemon
+This is a simple library to generate random teams of pokemon

 Options: